Wiki · Concept · Last reviewed June 24, 2026

 The model-card idea sits beside Datasheets for Datasets, which proposed structured dataset documentation.
 Together, these practices turn invisible parts of machine learning into inspectable records: what data was used, what model was trained, where it works, where it fails, and who should not rely on it.

 By the mid-2020s, major labs had adapted the idea in different directions.
-Google DeepMind maintains model cards for Gemini, Gemma, and generative systems.
-OpenAI publishes system cards for models such as GPT-4o and o1.
-Anthropic maintains a model system card index for Claude releases and ties those cards to its Responsible Scaling Policy.
+Google DeepMind maintains model cards across Gemini, Gemma, generative media, and robotics models.
+OpenAI publishes system cards for frontier and product releases.
+Anthropic maintains a chronological model system-card index for Claude releases and ties those cards to responsible deployment decisions.

 Regulatory frameworks also push in this direction.
-NIST's AI Risk Management Framework emphasizes documentation and transparency mechanisms, while the EU AI Act requires technical documentation and transparency obligations for certain high-risk and general-purpose AI systems.
+NIST's AI Risk Management Framework emphasizes documentation and transparency mechanisms, while the EU AI Act requires technical documentation, instructions for use, and transparency obligations for certain high-risk and general-purpose AI systems.
+These legal records are not identical to model cards, but they cover overlapping facts: capabilities, limits, testing, intended purpose, data, performance, and risk controls.

 What They Usually Contain